Zyggzzz/Zyggzzz/README.md

 ### <div align="center">Howdy!
-Zyg here i am experienced in Discord Bot and Front end Development and currently working at [Viola Network](https://violanetwork.com) as COO.</div>
+Zyg here I am experienced in Discord Bot and Front end Development and currently working at [Viola Network](https://violanetwork.com) as COO.</div>

-- 🔭 I'm incharge of all things operations related to Viola and Have a active participation in Viola's Customer and Staff management.
+- 🔭 I'm in charge of all things operations related to Viola and have an active participation in Viola's customer and staff management.

 - 🌱 I'm currently learning React and NextJS